healsdata/jon.camp/content/_index.md

 {{< /rawhtml >}}

 The most straightforward answer is that I'm bad at remembering to update a blog.
-Rather than feel sad that I haven't published a new article in X number of months, this format allows me to share a handful of articles you may find interesting and update them why I learn something new.
+Rather than feel bad that I haven't published a new article in X number of months, this format allows me to share a handful of articles you may find interesting and update them why I learn something new.

-And honestly, you're probably here looking for one of my other links.
-In that case, this is just a simple landing page and you can find all my socials linked within.
+Additionally, I feel OK publishing a draft (marked as such) and hopefully returning later to finish it.